Think your 40s are too young for a colonoscopy? Think again.

 3 MINUTE READ

 A colonoscopy can save your life.
-And a change in the guidelines for who should get one — and when — means that millions more Americans are now eligible for screenings.
+And now that the official guidelines around testing for colorectal cancer have changed, millions more Americans are currently eligible for screenings.

-In May of this year, the U.S. Preventive Services Task Force (USPSTF) — an independent panel of experts — recommended that colorectal cancer screenings begin at age 45 for adults at average risk.
-Colorectal cancer refers to cancer of the colon (large intestine) or rectum — the lower parts of the gastrointestinal tract.
+In May 2021, the U.S. Preventive Services Task Force (USPSTF) — an independent panel of experts — recommended that colorectal cancer screenings begin at age 45 for adults at average risk.
+Colorectal cancer refers to cancer of the colon (large intestine) or rectum, the lower parts of the gastrointestinal tract.

-Dr. Michael Goldfarb, a Medical Director at Horizon and gastroenterologist, noted that colorectal cancer is the third leading cause of cancer death for both men and women, with more than 50,000 people in the U.S. projected to die of colorectal cancer in 2021.
+Dr. Michael Goldfarb, a gastroenterologist and one of Horizon’s Medical Directors, noted that colorectal cancer is the third leading cause of cancer death for both men and women, with more than 50,000 people in the U.S. projected to die of colorectal cancer in 2023.
 Colorectal cancer is most frequently diagnosed among people ages 65 to 74.
 Due to increased screenings, colorectal cancer rates in this age group have declined steadily since the mid-1980s.

 “Colorectal cancer screenings can save lives, but it takes the willingness of the patient — particularly younger ones — to follow medical guidelines and the recommendations of their doctors and commit to a screening,” Dr. Goldfarb said.
 “That means people ages 45 to 75 should be screened to reduce their risk of dying from colorectal cancer, as recommended by the USPSTF.”